evanx/mpush-redis/related.md

 #### hgateway

 This implements a "web server", i.e. accepts incoming HTTP requests e.g. via ExpressJS i.e. via TCP/IP socket.
-However, its purpose however is to merely to publish these into a Redis queue for further processing by other microservices.
+However, its purpose is merely to publish these into a Redis queue for further processing by other microservices.
 Those services will accept HTTP-request messages via a Redis queue, rather than a TCP/IP socket.

 `hgateway` must:
 - discover its configuration, including the HTTP port, via Redis hashes.